Valeyards/ProgPath/README.md

 ## Evaluation

+To reproduce the results in our paper, we provide a reproducible dataset on [SR-CRC](https://www.ebi.ac.uk/biostudies/studies/S-BIAD1285) dataset.
 Please refer to `demo.ipynb` for a demonstration.

-We provide a reproducible example on SR-CRC dataset:

 * First download our processed SR-CRC frozen features [here](https://pan.baidu.com/s/17_CJyuy5C6eDNozGmVIHGw?pwd=2ymk)
 * Put the extracted features to *./features/*
 * Run the following command:
 ```shell